mattcyw/name-sorter/README.md

 - Single Responsibility Principle:
   - CommandLineApplication: Responsible for application startup and command line argument handling.
-  - FileContentSortingEvaluationService: Responsible for evaluating sorting algorithms based on file content
   - Name: Responsible for representing a name entity
   - IterativeBinarySearchTree: Responsible for binary search tree data structure implementation
   - Node: Responsible for representing a node in the binary search tree

 - Open/Closed Principle:
-    - BinaryTreeNameSortingService: Responsible for sorting names at insertion using a custom implementation of binary tree data structure
-    - CollectionNameSortingService: Responsible for sorting names on demand using Java built-in Collections sorting
+  - FileContentSortingEvaluationService: Open for extension to add sorting algorithm to the evaluation, closed for implementing a sorting algorithm itself

 - Liskov Substitution Principle: